Best Life Insurance Riders to Recommend Across Different Life Stages

 Return of Premium Rider for Term Insurance

-This rider refunds all premiums paid if the client outlives the term.
+Refunds all premiums paid if the client outlives the term.
 It appeals to higher-income professionals who view this as a low-risk way to maintain protective coverage.
-When presenting this option, agents should explain both the cost and the long-term value, since some clients appreciate the forced savings benefit.
+When presenting this option, explain both the cost and the long-term value — some clients appreciate the forced savings benefit.

 Riders for Seniors: Planning, Legacy, and Predictability